phonopy/phono3py/doc/direct-solution.md

 as null spaces.
 ```

-## Installation of diagonalization solvers with multithreaded BLAS
+## Diagonalization solver interfaces

 Multithreaded BLAS is recommended to use for the calculation of the direct
-solution of LBTE since the diagonalization of the collision matrix is
+solution of LBTE because the diagonalization of the collision matrix is
-computationally demanding.
-A few examples of how to install multithreded BLAS
-libraries are presented below.
+computationally highly demanding.
+The diagonalization in Phono3py relies on
+LAPACK via BLAS library.
+There are choices of the BLAS libraries.
+OpenBLAS and
+MKL are considered most popular choices.
+For non-INTEL (or AMD) systems such as
+ARM64, MKL can not be used.
+How to choose the BLAS library in installation via
+conda-forge is written {ref}`here<install_an_example>`.

+Phono3py has two different interfaces to the LAPACK library.
+One is via scipy
+(or numpy), and the other is via LAPACKE as shown below.
+How to switch between
+interfaces is described in the
+{ref}`next section<direct_solution_solver_choice>`.

-### MKL linked scipy
+### OpenBLAS or MKL linked scipy and numpy

-Scipy (also numpy) has an interface to LAPACK dsyev
-(`scipy.linalg.lapack.dsyev`).
-An MKL LAPACK linked scipy (also numpy) gives
-very good computing performance and is easily obtained using the anaconda
-package manager.
-In this choice, usual installation of LAPACKE is necessary for
-running `dgesvd` and `zheev`.
-When using anaconda, installing OpenBLAS is the
-easiest way to do.
-See {ref}`install_openblas_lapacke`
+Scipy and numpy have interfaces to LAPACK `dsyevd`, and scipy also has the
+interface to `dsyev`.
+OpenBLAS and MKL linked scipy and numpy are provided by
+conda-forge.

 ### OpenBLAS or MKL via LAPACKE

-Using LAPACKE via python C-API is implemented.
-By this, phono3py can use LAPACK
-dsyev.
-This uses smaller memory space than using MKL linked scipy.
-Practically
-there are two choices, OpenBLAS and MKL.
-For MKL, proper installatin of the MKL
-package is necessary.
-The MKL library installed obtained from anaconda can not
-be used.

-#### OpenBLAS

-Use of OpenBLAS is an easy choice if the anaconda package is used.
-See
-{ref}`install_openblas_lapacke`.

-#### MKL

-The BLAS multithread performance may be better in that in MKL.
-Using MKL-LAPACK
-via MKL-LAPACKE via python C-API is also implemented if the link is succeeded.
-See {ref}`install_mkl_lapacke`.
+LAPACK `dsyev` and `dsyevd` can be accessed via LAPACKE in the phono3py's C
+language implementation through the python C-API.

+(direct_solution_solver_choice)=

 ## Solver choice for diagonalization